New NewS

 Voter Esteem

-On top of that, Council decided not to put the controversial 27- 35 story building downtown to the people for a vote.
+On top of that, Council decided not to put the controversial 28 story building downtown to the people for a vote.
 Knowing that the aesthetic beauty of Colorado Springs is an important issue to the voters, along with density, environmental, and infrastructure issues, this question about height restrictions of buildings should go to the electorate.
 If Council members respect the voters who vote them into office, they should respect them enough to allow them to make vitally important issues that affect and concern us all.
-Then, when the votes are counted, honor them and don’t try to subvert the will of the voters who put you in office.

 Fire Mitigation and Growth Concerns

 Based on growth projections, we will have a set of new challenges.
-First and foremost, we need to grow strategically and avoid creating a dense downtown, as density has wrought bad consequences in cities across the nation.
+First and foremost, we need to grow strategically and avoid creating too much density anywhere, as density has wrought bad consequences in cities across the nation.
 We need to ensure our police and fire departments grow accordingly to maintain public safety.

 Unchecked development is harming our city, increasing congestion, and straining our resources.
 I refuse to accept developer donations to ensure City Council makes decisions for the people, not for profit-driven interests.

-No Developer Money: Unlike some candidates, I will refuse contributions from developers who seek to influence policy and control leadership.
+No Developer Money: Unlike some candidates, I will refuse contributions from developers who seek to influence policy.

 Evacuation Modeling